blackducksoftware/hub/kubernetes/README.md

 #### LDAP Trust Store Password

-There are three methods for specifying an LDAP trust store password when using Docker Swarm.
+There are two methods for specifying an LDAP trust store password when using Kubernetes.

-* Add a 'docker secret' called 'LDAP_TRUST_STORE_PASSWORD_FILE'.
 * Mount a directory that contains a file called 'LDAP_TRUST_STORE_PASSWORD_FILE' to /run/secrets (better to use secrets here).
 * Specify an environment variable called 'LDAP_TRUST_STORE_PASSWORD' that contains the password.